longnca/quick-tutorials/api/API_tutorial.md

     R-->>C: Serve requested resources
 ```

+### How to use OAuth 2.0 for a Python web app

 Setting up OAuth 2.0 for a Python Django web app involves several steps.
 We can start with popular options like Google OAuth, Facebook Login, GitHub Apps or GitHub OAuth, or we can set up our own OAuth 2.0 server using libraries like `django-oauth-toolkit`.
 We will go into detail in another post.

+## Practical exercise: Making an authenticated API request with OpenWeatherMap

+Get back to the same exercise in the first tutorial: fetching weather data from OpenWeatherMap.
+But, this time, instead of hard-coding your API key directly into your script, you will store it in an environment variable.

 # Part 4: Advanced Features of the Requests Library